The Goonies: Production

 Principal photography on The Goonies began on October 22, 1984, and lasted five months.
 An additional six weeks of audio dubbing and recording were used.
 The shooting script was lengthy, at more than 120 pages, to which several sequences were eventually cut from the final theatrical version.
 During the film's dénouement, mention is made of an octopus, which refers to a scene that was excised from the final cut.

 In the documentary The Making of The Goonies, Richard Donner noted both the difficulties and pleasures of working with so many child actors.
-He praised them for their energy and excitement, but also said that they were also unruly when brought together.
+He praised them for their energy and excitement, but said that they were also unruly when brought together.
 As a result, the documentary frequently showed him coaching the actors and revealing some techniques he used to create realistic performances.
 One of these tricks involved One-Eyed Willy's pirate ship, which was actually a full-sized replica of a pirate ship created under the direction of production designer J. Michael Riva.
 Donner restricted the actors from seeing the ship until they filmed the scene wherein it is revealed to their characters; the characters' first glimpse of the ship was also the actors' first view of it, bringing about a more realistic performance.
 However, that particular scene in the final cut was actually the second take, due to the cast feeling so overwhelmed at first sight that the scene had to be reshot.
 The entire set was scrapped after shooting because they could not find anyone who wanted it.
+Donner said that the Truffle Shuffle scene was "painful" to film as Cohen was getting mocked for weight and the humor was from pain.